Skip to content

 Should I mention Meta's values like 'Move Fast' on my resume?

-Don't list them explicitly as skills.
-Instead, demonstrate them through your accomplishments.
-For example, instead of writing 'Aligned with Move Fast culture,' describe a time you shipped a feature in a tight timeline with measurable results.
-Meta recruiters and hiring committees are trained to recognize these patterns in your experience without you naming them directly.
+Don't list them as skills.
+Demonstrate them through accomplishments.
+Instead of 'Aligned with Move Fast culture,' describe shipping a feature on a tight timeline with measurable results (Move Fast), a result that compounded over a year (Focus on Long-Term Impact), or a project where you enabled other teams (Meta, Metamates, Me).
+Interviewers are trained to recognize these patterns without you naming them.

 How important is AI/ML experience for Meta roles?

 It depends on the role.
 For AI/ML-specific positions, hands-on experience with PyTorch, recommendation systems, NLP, or computer vision is essential.
 For general software engineering roles, AI/ML experience is a strong differentiator but not required.
-However, showing awareness of how AI integrates into products (ranking, content moderation, ads targeting) demonstrates that you understand Meta's strategic direction.
+Showing awareness of how AI integrates into products (ranking, content moderation, ads targeting) demonstrates you understand Meta's strategic direction.

 How should I format my resume for Meta's ATS?